onzfonz/comp227/src/content/7/en/part7a.md

 }
 ```

-What is interesting about this component is the use of the [useNavigate](https://reactrouter.com/en/main/hooks/use-navigate) function of the React Router.
+What is interesting about this component is the use of the [`useNavigate`](https://reactrouter.com/en/main/hooks/use-navigate) function of the React Router.
 With this function, the browser's URL can be changed programmatically.

-With user login, we call `navigate('/')` which causes the browser's URL to change to `/` and the application renders the corresponding component `Home`.
+With the user logs in, we call `navigate('/')` which causes the browser's URL to change to `/` and the application renders the corresponding component `Home`.

-Both [useParams](https://reactrouter.com/en/main/hooks/use-params) and [useNavigate](https://reactrouter.com/en/main/hooks/use-navigate) are hook functions,
+Both [`useParams`](https://reactrouter.com/en/main/hooks/use-params) and [`useNavigate`](https://reactrouter.com/en/main/hooks/use-navigate) are ***hook functions***,
-just like useState and useEffect which we have used many times now.
+just like `useState` and `useEffect` which we have used many times now.
-As you remember from part 1, there are some [rules](/part1/a_more_complex_state_debugging_react_apps/#rules-of-hooks) to using hook functions.
+As you remember from [part 1, there are some rules](/part1/a_more_complex_state_debugging_react_apps/#rules-of-hooks) to using hook functions.
-Create-react-app has been configured to warn you if you break these rules, for example, by calling a hook function from a conditional statement.
+Create-react-app has been configured to warn you if you break these rules, for example, *by calling a hook function from a conditional statement*.

 ### redirect